sid-707/BugCatcher/README.md

 Run `docker compose up` to run the backend locally.
 Go to [localhost:3000](http://localhost:3000/) to see the app.

+# Deploying the Backend

 [Install gcloud CLI](https://cloud.google.com/sdk/docs/install)

+`cd` into the backend folder.

 Run `gcloud app deploy` to deploy the app.